 5 Best Foods For Seniors To Eat in the Evening

-After a long day, seniors may crave a snack later in the evening before or after eating their regular dinner.
+After a long day, you may crave a snack later in the evening before or after eating your regular dinner.
 It’s important, especially in our older years, to keep to a healthy diet.
-This isn’t just for fitness reasons, but overall health, wellness and state of mind.
+This isn’t just for fitness reasons, but overall health, wellness, and state of mind.

 While nutrition experts often recommend avoiding large meals close to bedtime, a small portion of healthy food in the evening can help calm the body and prevent undernutrition in seniors.
 To keep healthy and happy after 60, consider focusing on these foods when bedtime draws near, rather than the energy-giving snacks you’d serve earlier in the day.

 Staying healthy after 60 can be tricky.
-If you are a caregiver, make sure you promote health, well-being, and restful sleep in your aging loved one with these five best foods to eat in the evening:
+Make sure you prioritize health, well-being, and restful sleep with these five best foods to eat in the evening:

 In addition to being tart and tangy, kiwis may encourage restful sleep.
-Research has shown that this bright green fruit includes antioxidants and serotonin that can help a senior fall asleep more quickly, sleep more soundly, and rest for longer.
+Research has shown that this bright green fruit includes antioxidants and serotonin that can help you to fall asleep more quickly, sleep more soundly, and rest for longer.
 Experts recommend eating two kiwis approximately one hour before bed.

 In addition to improving sleep, kiwis come with a host of other benefits.
 They are packed with dietary fiber, which helps promotes feelings of fullness.
 Thanks to their high vitamin C content, kiwis can help boost your immune system.
 Try slicing up kiwi into a fruit salad along with other sleep-inducing fruits, like bananas and pineapple.